redislabs-training/ru204/admin-training/lab-environment/use-vms/README.md

+# Use VMs

+Here's a light intro to using lab VMs.

+This introduces you to the following:
+- Signing in
+- Navigating desktop workspaces
+- Starting nodes
+- Viewing RL admin console
+- Running ***rladmin status***.

+For more exploration including clusters, databases, DNS, and node failure, see the link at the bottom.

 ## First steps users take to access their environment

 1. Open a laptop browser and point it to the public IP you were given to work with.